 - Registration will open on July 1, 2018.

-- Please review the admission requirements listed on this page.
+- Please review the eligibility requirements listed on this page.

-- Upon registering send your “statement of interest” in this program via email to Whitney Murphy at email@example.com.
+- Upon registering send your “statement of interest” in this program via email to Dee Holland at email@example.com.

 - Register Online using a credit card with our secure, real-time registration system.
 Add the course to your shopping cart and follow the instructions for checking out.